Although not all introverts have social anxiety, I am one who does — and it’s an incredible battle I face almost every day.

 12. When I mess up my words

 After social situations, sometimes I lie in bed and run through the whole event and every word spoken to see where I might have messed up.
-I may wonder if I chose the right words or if I came across differently than what I was trying to express.
+I may wonder if I chose the right words or if I came across differently than I intended.
 If I do mess up, it can haunt me for days — or longer.

-I teach kindergarten and first grade, and sometimes students ask me hard questions.
-For example, last year, a girl asked, “Mrs. K, can 15-year-olds have babies?
-They are too young, right?
-So they can’t, right?”
+For example, sometimes my students ask me hard questions.
+Last year, a girl asked, “Mrs. K., can 15-year-olds have babies?
+They are too young, right, so they can’t?”
 Pardon me while I try to quickly figure out an answer that will appease this curious girl and won’t anger her parents!
 I told her that her mom would be a better person to ask.
-But later, I found myself worrying, “Did I answer that right?
+Nevertheless, later that night, I found myself worrying, “Did I answer her question correctly?
 What if my answer gets twisted around?
-Will the parents get mad at me for allowing a question like that during class?”
+Will her parents get mad at me for allowing a question like that during class?”
 This is just one of the scenarios that has caused me to panic and stay up late wondering what consequences will happen because of what I said.

-13. When my child has a temper tantrum in a store
+13. When my child has a temper tantrum in public

 I’m still new to the mom thing.
 I’ve worked with kids ranging in age from 1 to 7 years old, but it’s a different ball game when the child is your own.
 Dealing with a screaming kid in the middle of a store while people turn and look at me — it feels like I’m going to die!